endail/pico-scale/README.md

 #include "extern/hx711-pico-c/include/hx711_noblock.pio.h"
 ```

+Run CTest to build the example and calibration programs.
+The `.uf2` files you upload to your Pico will be found under `build/tests/`.

 ### Method 2

 Alternatively, if you want to use the scale functionality as an API in your own project, add `pico-scale` as a submodule and then initialise it.